 The following sections provide information on how to use the query editor to create a parameter.
-For information about alternative methods of creating and editing run-time and view-time parameters and parameter groups, see Designing Spreadsheets using BIRT Spreadsheet Designer.

 About creating a parameter in a query

 As with a conditional filter, you use the Criteria field in the lower pane of the query editor to create a parameter.
 When creating a parameter, consider the following guidelines: